axelJacquet/addon-backup/README.md

 Example:

 You back up your filesystem with the Hourly backup policy and you choose 1 year, 2 months, 4 days, 2 hours.
-This means that every single backup will be available over a period of 1 year, 2 months, 4 days, 2 hours.
+This means that every single backup will be available over a period of 1 year, 2 months, 4 days, 2 hours since the last backup.
+Retention policy is apply every Sunday at 10:30 PM (UTC time).
+Your last backup is perform att 10:00 PM.

 ## Restoration Process